ipta/pulsar-clock-corrections/index.md

 - [Instructions for using this repository with various software](instructions.html)
 - [Status page](status.html)

-This repository is currently maintained by Anne Archibald <anne.archibald@nanograv.org>.
+This repository is currently maintained by Anne Archibald <anne.archibald@newcastle.ac.uk>.